bkosm/medusa-notification-ses/README.md

 ### Configuration

-Enable sandbox mode by adding the `sandboxConfig` option.
+Enable sandbox mode by defining the `sandboxConfig` option.

 ### How Sandbox Mode Works